 RaivioBumann is collaborating with JKMM Architects to develop a urban design concept for the historic quarter in Turku for Åbo Akademi.
 The concepts “Lehti” and “Juuri” are based on lighter, placemaking-based approach and a more architectural solutions, which can be combined.
 The aim is to bring life, round-a-clock activities, new layers and an convenient access to the river side from the quarters.

 Twingi Land Art Exhibition, Binntal, Switzerland

 RaivioBumann is happy to be invited as one of the participants of the Twingi LandArt exhibition.
-The land-art path is going to be in the mountainous Binntal in the Swiss canton of Valais and opens in June.
-We are looking forward to place our public artwork along with other interesting projects from artists all over Europe.
-With our installation “Probiose” we want to examine the ambivalence of human built interaction in natural landscape via themes of aesthetics and destruction.
+The land-art path is in the mountainous Binntal in the Swiss canton of Valais and opened in June.
+With our installation “Parabiose” we are examining the ambivalence of human built interaction in natural landscape via themes of aesthetics and destruction.

 Placemaking for cultural heritage site

 We are developing a placemaking strategy for old tile factory and it´s surroundings in Jokela for the municipality of Tuusula.
 The process includes participation, planning and designing as well as developing future visions for the site and the protected red brick buildings.
 We are also developing ways to visualise the history of the tile factory in the public space – making is easily available for visitors.

 RaivioBumann’s Green Infra -concept has received a development grant from AVEK.
 The grant is for thematic urban development projects.
 Green Infra -concept is examining how cities can build systematic green infrastructure by optimising the use of space and by identifying new partnerships.
 Follow our homepage for latest updates on the project during 2019. https://www.creativefinland.fi/blog/crema-tuella-konsepti-valmiiksi-kokonaisuudeksi